PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 We can also enhance the visualization of other configurations using the boolean ``edges_as_arcs``.
 This is particularly useful for visualizing almost or piecewise collinear configurations, but of course, it can also be applied to arbitrary frameworks.
-It is possible fewer edges in the ``dict``; the remaining edges are than padded with the default value ``arc_angle=math.pi/6``.
+It is possible have fewer edges in the ``dict``; the remaining edges are than padded with the default value ``arc_angle=math.pi/6``.
 Here, we want to have some straight edges, so we redefine the ``arc_angle`` as $0$.